Deploying Redis Enterprise for GKE and Serverless App on Anthos Bare Metal

 Click Log in.

-Your cluster should now be authenticated and resemble the following:
+Your cluster should now be authenticated.

-Install Anthos Service Mesh and Knative
+Task 2.
+Install Cloud Service Mesh and Knative

-Install Anthos Service Mesh kit
+Install Cloud Service Mesh kit

 Configure certs